aimms/documentation/webui/table-widget.rst

 Regular Expressions
 ^^^^^^^^^^^^^^^^^^^

-The last String/Elt Operator mentioned in the tables above ('matches regexp') needs some more explanation.
+The last String/Elt Operator mentioned in the tables above ('matches regex') needs some more explanation.
 It allows you to use regular expressions in your filtering, providing additional flexibility over the other String/Elt Operators.
 The regular expressions that are accepted are those that are accepted in all search boxes in the WebUI.
 For details and examples on which expression you can use and on how to use them, please refer to the `documentation of the search boxes <widget-manager.html#using-the-search-boxes>`_.

 Best Practices
 ^^^^^^^^^^^^^^